joshbegley/nyt-latest/previous.md

 `Florida freshman DJ Lagway, a five-star recruit, left Saturday's game against Georgia with an injury and was replaced by Aidan Warner.`\
 https://nytimes.com/athletic/5893339/2024/11/02/dj-lagway-injury-florida-georgia/

-**Michkov, Tortorella may have cleared the first hurdle in their Flyers relationship**\
+**Matvei Michkov and John Tortorella might have cleared the first hurdle in their relationship**\
 `Tortorella benched the Flyers' young star for two early shifts against the Blues.`\
 https://nytimes.com/athletic/5893106/2024/11/02/flyers-michkov-tortorella-relationship/